-Participation in the Alliance 4 All program for 2013 State Cup, Spring '13 Competition is due on/by May 17.
+Participation in the Alliance 4 All program for 2015 Iowa State Cup Competition is required.
 With this year's requirement, I'm asking for about 10 minutes of each participant's time.
-Whether or not participants have done this requirement at a previous State Cup,as the tagline of our program reads, this sportsmanship program is about practice.
-As I thought about whether to modify the requirement this year, I started by re-watching all the videos.
-Honestly, each is a good reminder of ways in which we can all impact sportsmanship at State Cup, so I landed on keeping the process as it has been.
-I appreciate your time and commitment to this initiative to increase the sportsmanship at our highest level event.
+Whether or not participants have done this requirement at a previous State Cup, as the tagline of our program reads, this sportsmanship program is about practice.

-As with previous years, I'm asking each participant, including Referees, to watch their respective online video, read their code of conduct and then electronically make their pledge to practice better sportsmanship.
+As with previous years, I'm asking each participant, including Referees, to watch the video, read their code of expected conduct and then electronically make their pledge to practice better sportsmanship.

-Parents/Caregivers, only one of you needs to watch the video, but all will be held to it.
+Parents/Caregivers, only one of you is asked to watch the video, but both will be held to it.
 Players will need to submit their own pledge after viewing the player video.

 Video & Pledge Instructions